dart-lang/build/docs/faq.md

 ## How can I resolve "Skipped compiling" warnings?

-These generally come up in the context of a multi-platform package (generally due to a mixture of vm and web tests), and look something like this:
+These generally come up in the context of a multi-platform package (generally due to a mixture of vm and web tests).
+It can also happen if you have imports to the `lib/src` directory of any package, even your own.

+The errors tend to look like this:

 ```text
 [WARNING] build_web_compilers:entrypoint on example|test/my_test.dart: